A Tutorial to Multirate Extended Kalman Filter Design for Monitoring of Agricultural Anaerobic Digestion Plants: Materials and Methods

-$\omega$ denote weighting factors satisfying $0 < \omega_i < 1$ and $\sum_i \omega_i = 1$.
-Mind that $\mathrm{NRMSE_{\hat y}}$ denotes the normalized root mean squared error between estimated and \textit{measured} outputs (normalized with the range of the measured signals).
-It can thus be computed in real-life applications as opposed to the metric in Eq.~\eqref{eq:meth:nrmse}, which requires ground truth values only known in simulative studies. $\mathrm{RMS}$ denotes the root mean square\footnote{$\mathrm{RMS}(z) = \sqrt{\frac{1}{N} \sum_{k=1}^{N} z_i^2}$ for a generic scalar signal $z$} computed based on normalized P-matrices, cf. Sec.~\ref{sec:meth:implementation}. $N_{\chi^2 \ge \gamma}$ denotes the number of NIS samples falling outside the two-sided confidence interval\footnote{Since a two-sided confidence interval is considered, the precise notation of the number of NIS samples falling outside the confidence interval would be $N_{\chi^2 \notin [\gamma^- ,\gamma^+]}$ with lower and upper critical values $\gamma^-$ and $\gamma^+$.
+where $\omega$ denote weighting factors satisfying $0 < \omega_i < 1$ and $\sum_i \omega_i = 1$.
+Note that $\mathrm{NRMSE_{\hat y}}$ denotes the normalized root mean squared error between estimated and \textit{measured} outputs (normalized with the range of the measured signals).
+It can thus be computed in real-life applications as opposed to the metric in Eq.~\eqref{eq:meth:nrmse}, which requires ground-truth values only known in simulative studies. $\mathrm{RMS}$ denotes the root mean square\footnote{$\mathrm{RMS}(z) = \sqrt{\frac{1}{N} \sum_{k=1}^{N} z_i^2}$ for a generic scalar signal $z$} computed based on normalized $P$-matrices, cf. Sec.~\ref{sec:meth:implementation}. $N_{\chi^2 \ge \gamma}$ denotes the number of NIS samples falling outside of the two-sided confidence interval\footnote{Since a two-sided confidence interval is considered, the precise notation of the number of NIS samples falling outside the confidence interval would be $N_{\chi^2 \notin [\gamma^- ,\gamma^+]}$ with lower and upper critical values $\gamma^-$ and $\gamma^+$.
 For easier readability and to be consistent with the original formulation of Boulkroune, this detail was omitted here.} of the $\chi^2$ distribution with significance level $\alpha$ and corresponding critical values $\gamma$. $\alpha$ was chosen as \SI{5}{\percent}.
-Individual weights $\omega_i$ were chosen such that the medians of all error function summands fall in the same range of about 1, delivering $\omega = [1, \, 10^{-3}, \, 1, \, 1, \, 5\cdot 10^{-2}]$.
+Individual weights $\omega_i$ were tuned such that the medians of all five error function summands resulting from the grid search lie in the same range of magnitude, which gives $\omega = [0.328, \, 3\cdot 10^{-4}, \, 0.328, \, 0.328, \, 0.164]$.
 A boxplot for all 10,000 grid search runs is shown in \ref{sec:apx}, Fig.~\ref{fig:boxplot_boulkroune_error_fun_parts}.
 Details on the theoretical motivation of considering NIS and a $\chi^2$ distribution can be reviewed in \cite{Boulkroune.2023, BarShalom.2002, Chen.2019}.